By Kylan Gibbs, CEO and Co-founder, Inworld AI

 response = client.chat.completions.create(

-model="inworld/demo-router", # router with CEL conditions
+model="openai/gpt-5.5", # or a router reference with CEL conditions

 messages=[{"role": "user", "content": "Summarize this transcript..."}],